Some Cayman residents are lucky enough to have pools in their gardens. However, as many pool owners know, maintaining them can be a hassle and costly.

-In order to try and help residents protect their pool, Pool Patrol has provided some valuable information on how to try and maintain your own pool as best you can during the lockdown.
+In order to try and help residents protect their pool, Pool Patrol has provided some valuable information on how to try and maintain your own pool as best you can by yourself.

 The three main areas of pool maintenance are Circulation, Chemistry and Cleaning, all of which are interrelated and dependent upon each other for their effectiveness.